vue-formily/formily/README.md

 import VueFormily from '@vue-formily/formily';

 Vue.use(VueFormily, {
+  // By default, vue-formily will execute the
+  // validation silently when changing element's value.
+  // To disable it, just set the `silent` to `false`.
+  // When disabled, users have to validate the element manually. silent?: boolean;
   // The default rules want to apply to the form.
   // With rules that have the `cascade = true`,
   // then thay can apply to all the child elements.